 Better than butter, this vegan butter is made from a blend of cultured cashew milk, canola oil, and coconut oil.
 It tastes, smells, spreads, melts, and even burns just like the real thing and as close to dairy butter as one can get without milking a cow!

 It's smooth, rich, and creamy, melts just right on top of your favorite dish.
 Use it just like you would any dairy butter.

-Coconut oil, raw cashews, water, canola oil, rejuvelac (sprouted-grain probiotic drink), soy lecithin, cane sugar, xanthan gum, Pangasinan sea salt.
+Coconut oil, raw cashews, water, canola oil, rejuvelac (sprouted-grain probiotic drink), flax seed meal, cane sugar, xanthan gum, Pangasinan sea salt.

 - Use for spreading, baking or frying in a low heat